Shah91n/android-kotlin-rim-luas-app/README.md

 # Rim Luas App

-Simple app to fetch XML data from Luas API for 2 stops only
+Simple app to fetch XML data from Luas API for 2 stops only.

+# Requirements to run the appp

+You need latest Android Studio 3.6 or newer to successfully run the app.

 ## Developed by Mohamed Shahin